-We asked Bisi Silva, a curator based in Lagos, Nigeria, how she perceives “the local” within the context of her international curatorial practice.
-She sees the local as “an expanded field of engagement and practice,” while simultaneously emphasizing her interest in the specificity of location and a localized artistic practice that allows audiences to identify with experiences that come out of “a very, very local set of realities,” she says.
+In 2016, we asked Nigerian curator Bisi Silva how she perceives “the local” within the context of her international curatorial practice.
+She shared with us her view of the local as “an expanded field of engagement and practice,” while simultaneously emphasizing her interest in the specificity of location and a localized artistic practice that allows audiences to identify with experiences that come out of “a very, very local set of realities,” she said.

-Bisi Silva is an independent curator based in Lagos, Nigeria.
-She is founder and artistic director of the Centre for Contemporary Art, Lagos (CCA), and recently served as artistic director of ART X Lagos Art Fair—West Africa’s first international art fair (2016).
+Bisi Silva was an independent curator based in Lagos, Nigeria.
+She was founder and artistic director of the Centre for Contemporary Art, Lagos (CCA), and served as artistic director of ART X Lagos Art Fair—West Africa’s first international art fair (2016).
 Silva co-curated The Progress of Love, a transcontinental collaboration between the Menil Collection, Houston, TX; Pulitzer Arts Foundation, St. Louis, MO; and CCA (2012–13), as well as the Thessaloniki Biennale of Contemporary Art, Greece (2009).